CoolGuyPro1001/MyEngine/README.md

 Edit 64 is a simplistic game engine and editor.
 It was originally going to be a tool used to create *Super Mario 64 PC* mods, but I decided to just make it a game engine as well.
 Hence why there is "64" at the end of each name.
+(Please don't sue me).

 It's designed to be lightweight.
 You can run games on a potato.
 This doesn't mean games will look awful, it just allows complete customization of the memory layout.